andrcuns/omarchy-setup/README.md

-# MACOS SETUP
+# OMARCHY SETUP

-macos-setup is a small project using Brewfile and ansible to bootstrap fresh macos install
+omarchy-setup is a small project using ansible to update some of the defaults for a default [Omarchy](https://omarchy.org/) installation.

 ## Usage

-[install.sh](install.sh) is base script that installs all of the software and it's configuration: [Homebrew](https://brew.sh/) and [Ansible](https://www.ansible.com/)
+[install.sh](install.sh) is base script that installs all of the software and it's configurations.

 ### dotfiles